CoreumFoundation/coreum/x/dex/spec/README.md

 `token B amount / token A amount`, it must be decided which one is used.

 The algorithm is:
-1. sort the denoms by their *denom prefixes*
+1. sort the denoms by their *denom prefixes* in ascending order
 2. the amount corresponding to the first one goes to the **denominator**
 3. the amount corresponding to the remaining one goes to the **nominator**